Pwd9000-ML/blog-devto/posts/Azure-Upload-File-PoSH-Function-App/Azure-Upload-File-PoSH-Function-App.md

 Write-Host "============================================"
 ```

-The next section we have a `try/catch` block where we take a serialized Base64 String in our JSON request body object and try to deserialize the `fileContent` into a temporary file:
+Next we have a `try/catch` block where we take the serialized `Base64 String` in the JSON request body and try to deserialize it from the `$fileContent` variable into a temporary file:

 ```powershell
 #// code/run.ps1#L25-L33